 How to make self-closing gates safer in public areas

-When you send your child to the local playground, you trust that every precaution has been made to ensure your child’s safety.
+When you send your child to the local playground, you trust that every precaution has been made to ensure their safety.

 When it comes to the surrounding fence and gates, you need to incorporate certain safety measures like the right type of fencing and consider features like self-closing gates.